SofianR2/mybots/README.md

 ![image](https://user-images.githubusercontent.com/103147652/224863060-e5fa7d2b-408e-4656-9135-a99448b192bc.png)

+## Results and Conclusions

+Here are some examples of robots before and after they were evolved:

+(insert pictures here)

 ## Visualization of Results
 ### 10 seeds x 500 generations x 10 population = 50,000 simulations
 ![Figure_1](https://user-images.githubusercontent.com/103147652/224849475-b6fa0add-d7cc-466d-b8d6-61e913f30c9a.png)

+After evolving for 500 generations, we can see that evolution occurs much more rapidly in earlier generations, and eventually plateaus in later generations.
+If we do not set a limit to the number of links we generate, we may be able to see better fitness values, although the program may become computationally taxing, depending on the number of generations.

 ## Code/Files to Look At: